lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 There are two general options on how to work Jupyter notebooks using HPC.

-On Taurus, there is [JupyterHub](../access/jupyterhub.md) where you can simply run your Jupyter notebook on HPC nodes.
+On the ZIH system, there is [JupyterHub](../access/jupyterhub.md) where you can simply run your Jupyter notebook on HPC nodes.
 Also, you can run a remote jupyter server within a sbatch GPU job and with the modules and packages you need.
 The manual server setup you can find [here](deep_learning.md).

 With Jupyterhub you can work with general data analytics tools.
-This is the recommended way to start working with the Taurus.
+This is the recommended way to start working with the ZIH system.
 However, some special instruments could not be available on the Jupyterhub.

 **Keep in mind that the remote Jupyter server can offer more freedom with settings and approaches.**